Eating a diet of different groups of foods is the best way for you to stay healthy, and help your baby grow and develop.

-You can eat runny eggs as long as they have the British Lion mark on them.
-Any other eggs need to be cooked completely.
+You can eat runny or even raw eggs as long as they are pasteurised, or have the British Lion Code mark on them, or are Laid in Britain (LIB) eggs.

-Foods made with eggs carrying this mark are also safe to eat.
+Foods made with these eggs are also safe to eat.
 This includes:

-If you’re eating out and not sure if they use British Lion eggs, ask the staff to find out for you.
+If you’re eating out and not sure if they use British Lion Code or Laid in Britain eggs, ask the staff to find out for you.

-Aim to have at least 2 litres of water or other fluids every day, and:
+Aim to have 6 to 8 200ml glasses of water or other fluids every day, and:

 Decaffeinated coffee and tea are safe to drink during pregnancy.